-The Emily mattress has a good compromise between maintaining the firmness necessary to meet Safe Sleep recommendations of the AAP, and being comfortable enough for a toddler and bigger kid.
+The Emily mattress has a good compromise between maintaining the firmness necessary to meet Safe Sleep recommendations of the AAP and being comfortable enough for a toddler and a bigger kid.

 For all the mattresses we test, we do a simple compression test using an 8-pound dumbbell to approximate the weight of a newborn baby.
 With this weight, the mattress should compress from 0.5 centimeters to a maximum of about 2 centimeters, fitting the recommendations of the American Academy of Pediatrics.

 With the 8-pound dumbbell, the mattress indeed sank down about 2 cm, placing it right in the sweet spot for firmness and comfort suitable for both infants and toddlers.

 Because most people are not aware of the AAP's Safe Sleep guidelines or think an infant mattress is too firm for their baby's comfort, we actually think it's good to have a mattress that's equally firm on both sides.
 This prevents parents from making poor sleep decisions for their babies.